NeneWang/Practice-Algo.Structures.Code/algoexperthtml/system_design.md

 Cachin on the system by avoiding avoiding to have to do it multiple times.
 Or maybe you have operations that you want to speed up that many times.

+Depending on the database you have the loader, and you cna notice that the loader is no longer there, we know that it is astatic page of context, adds a little complexity. list of questions.
+Having user.
+When you running code on algoexperts.
+As you imagine, when you run code.

+We don't need to do.
+Running code with the solution, that is running code that where you run code, and detach from the components, in memory of the caching with the client.

+Hash it down to a single integer, we check if its on the cache.
+We avoid that one second computation.

+Users that can read or write posts.
+Posts that can be stored in the database.
+If we want to cache them now you have tow sources of trueth
+Maybe is on certain intervals, maybe in different type of schedules.
+Cash evictions, with the right back AOnly the cash will be updated.
+If something happens.
+Before the database is updated, you might lose data.
+Lets assume we were assigned to design the youtube section.

+All the clients read from the caches of the servers.
+Fetches, and sometime elapses, edits the comment, goe sback to the video already scored in the cache.
+Not the new edited one, As ou can imagine that would be really bad for youtube comments.
+Any written content.
+Posts would fall in this category.